Pricing digital products is incredibly difficult…

 Guess what?
 I went to the first 2-3 sessions of the package I purchased and didn’t show up for the rest.

-This January, I decided I was going to set my alarm for 6am and start the day with a workout.
+In January 2017, I decided I was going to set my alarm for 6am and start the day with a workout.

 I’ve massively succeeded.
 I feel more comfortable in my body, I love the way I look, and I have pretty boundless energy.